unpoly/unpoly/README.md

 [Unpoly](https://unpoly.com) enables fast and flexible frontends with minimal changes to your server-side code.

-This repository is home to both the Unpoly javascript code and its (optional) bindings for Ruby on Rails (`unpoly-rails` gem).
+This repository is home to both the Unpoly JavaScript code and its (optional) bindings for Ruby on Rails (`unpoly-rails` gem).

 Getting started